preclinical-imaging/pixi-plugin/docs/source/usage.rst

 File Format Requirements
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The PIXI BLI importer is designed to import data from IVIS Imaging Systems.
+The BLI importer is designed to import data from IVIS Imaging Systems.
 The IVIS system produces a directory
 of imaging and non-imaging files.
 The directory generally contains the following files:

 - AnalyzedClickInfo.txt (required)